SAP/ui5-linter/README.md

 ## Configuration

-UI5 Linter can be easily configured using an external configuration file.
-This file allows you to customize how the linter behaves, such as ignoring specific files or directories.
+The UI5 linter can easily be configured with an external configuration file, allowing you to customize how the linter behaves.
+For example, you can tell it to ignore specific files or directories.

 ### Configuration File Location
 The configuration file must be placed in the root directory of your project, alongside the `ui5.yaml` and `package.json` files.
 The linter will automatically detect and load the file when it runs.